Parallel-in-Time/qmat/docs/contributing.md

 > 📣 Know that no code styling formatter (like `black`, or else ...) will ever be imposed in CI, as long as I'm still breathing !

+In case you are interested in contributing, checkout out [current development roadmap 🎯](./devdoc/roadmap.md)

 ## Base recipes

 _A few base memo on how to develop this package ..._